yakudza2005/type_string_and_operations_homework/README.md

 ## String02

-  Return a string consisting only of uppercase.
+  Return a string consisting only of uppercase letters.

 **Example 1:**